MarceauKa/entriestree.js/README.md

 This library is intended to work with recursive array of data in Javascript.

-⚠️ This package is production ready but it's in early stage of its development.
-Performances are not monitored yet (but it's tested)!

 - [Installation](#installation)
 - [Guide](#guide)
 - [Tests](#tests)
 - [Licence](#licence)

 ## Installation

+This package is available on [NPM](https://www.npmjs.com/package/entriestree).

 `npm i entriestree`